88-degrees/Book-of-Changes/appendix01s2.md

 <a name="fr_174"/>[L](#fn_174).

+<a id="p-255"/>

 1. In [**Dǐng ䷱**](e9bc8eding.md) we have (symbolically) the figure of a caldron.
 (We see) the (symbol of) wood entering into that of fire, which suggests the idea of cooking.

-<a id="p-255"/>

-[paragraph continues] The sages cooked their offerings in order to present them to God, and made great feasts to nourish their wise and able (ministers).
+The sages cooked their offerings in order to present them to God, and made great feasts to nourish their wise and able (ministers).

 2. We have the symbol of) flexible obedience, and that (which denotes) ears quick of hearing and eyes clear-sighted.
 (We have also) the weak (line) advanced and acting above, in the central place, and responded to by the strong (line below).
 All these things give the idea of 'great progress and success.'